Intel forecasts fourth-quarter revenue above estimates, shares surge

 The company has largely missed out on a boom in investments in speedy, advanced AI chips for data centers as businesses double down on adopting generative AI technology - a market dominated by Nvidia, followed by rival AMD.

+In an interview with Reuters, Intel finance chief David Zinsner said the company was "making progress" on its profitability but that it had "a lot of work to do" to achieve the targets it has set.

-Intel reported a net loss attributable to Intel of $16.6 billion for the third quarter, compared with a net profit attributable to Intel of about $300 million in the year-ago period.
+Intel reported a net loss of $16.6 billion for the third quarter, excluding losses attributable to certain noncontrolling interests.
+That compares with a net profit attributable to Intel of about $300 million in the year-ago period.

 As one of the largest makers of PC chips, Intel has benefited as the rollout of on-device AI features and a fresh Windows update cycle have renewed demand for PCs after a years-long slump, helping the company surpass Wall Street's low expectations.